 3. (1) For the purposes of paragraph 4 of section 1 to this Schedule, the balance of the finance reserve at the end of the reference period is determined by taking the following steps:

-[OLC Note: This section is a modification of the definitions provided in the Blakes document for “Finance Reserve Deposits” and “Finance Reserve Withdrawals”.
-The proposed definition of “FR deposit” involved a subtraction of the “FR withdrawal” so the term ‘deposit’ was not really descriptive of a pure deposit but rather the balance.]

-1. Calculate the sum of all amounts deposited [to what account?] during the reference period in order to pre-fund, collateralize, over-collateralize or establish reserves for the ultimate payment of funding obligations or for related contingencies specified in the Financing Plan.
+1. Calculate the sum of all amounts deposited by or on behalf of investment asset owners during the reference period in order to pre-fund, collateralize, over-collateralize or establish reserves for the ultimate payment of funding obligations or for related contingencies specified in the Financing Plan.

-2. Calculate the sum of all amounts withdrawn from the account during the reference period from deposits previously made [e.g. during a previous reference period?] as described in paragraph 1.
+2. Calculate the sum of all amounts withdrawn from the account by or on behalf of investment asset owners during the reference period from deposits previously made as described in paragraph 1.

 3. Subtract the amount calculated under paragraph 2 from the amount calculated under paragraph 1.

+Expected Finance Amount

+4. The expected finance amount for a reference period shall be determined by estimating, prior to the start of a reference period, the sum of the amounts described in paragraphs 1 to 4 in section 1 of this Schedule.